clearidea/neuron/README.md

 # About Neuron PHP

-Neuron is a PHP library that is largely under construction at the moment.
-Although, based on the 'Application' classes it would appear that Neuron is a framework, the goal of this project is to provide mostly decoupled php components that aid in any sort of application development effort.
+Neuron is a PHP utility library.
+Although, it contains a basic application class for CLI and Web, the gooal of this project is in no way to become a framework.

 ## Data

 ### Filtering

 ### Validation

 ## Logging

+A fairly full featured logging mechanism that supports many formats and destinations.

 ## Settings

-## Registry

 ## Parsers

 ## Patterns

-Criteria
+### Criteria
 Implementation of the Criteria pattern including And, Or and Not.

-Observer
+### Observer

-Registry
+### Registry

-Singleton
+### Singleton

 ## Applications